 Holistic Communication: Examining a Foundation of Spiritual Care

-Professor Elizabeth Johnson Taylor
+Professor Elizabeth Johnston Taylor

 Loma Linda University School of Nursing